sungminlee417/calorie-counter/README.md

 - AI can search foods, create new foods, and add food entries
 - Tools use Zod schemas and JSON Schema for validation
 - Tool calls return detailed responses for smooth chat flow

+### 🥅 Macro Goals Retrieval Tool

+- Added an AI tool to fetch the logged-in user's macro nutrition goals directly from the database.
+- Enables personalized meal suggestions and progress tracking based on actual user targets.
+- The AI assistant can now dynamically access and use these goals during interactions, enhancing the app’s personalization and utility.

 ---